Thread011/Computacao_Grafica/README.md

 - **Textures** : data arrays, based on image data.

 - **Varyings** : intermediary variable between *fragment* and *vertex* shader.
 The values set on a varying by a vertex shader will be interpolated while executing the fragment shader.

+### Supplying data to the shaders (SendDataToShaders function):
+After we've created our program on our GPU, we have to supply data to it. vertexPosition and vertexColor are the only inputs to our program. (attributes)

 ---